huelemeier/heading-through-a-crowd/README.md

 # Estimate heading direction and traveled path through a crowd of point-light walkers
 You see a crowd of point-light walkers.
 Your task is to adapt the ground speed to the matching translation speed of the walkers.
-The following video shows two trials as example:
+The following video shows two trials with neither motion parallax nor a visible ground as example: